ieee-vgtc/ieeevis.org/content/info/week-at-a-glance.md

 Below is a *preliminary* schedule for Saturday-Monday of the conference, we will announce the Tuesday-Friday schedule soon.
 Additional details for the events are available on their webpages, and more detailed information will be available soon on the virtual VIS website.

-Note that room/track assignments are not final; we currently only provide a list of the time slots below.
+Note that room/track assignments are not final, and thus the columns in the table below do not represent the final tracks.
+We currently have only released the list of the time slots (organized as rows).

 <img src="/year/2022/assets/sat-mon.png" alt="Saturday-Monday Schedule">